 Returning Students

-Students who are planning to return from a leave of absence are encouraged to watch the Returning Students Video Series, which takes you through an overview and pathways A and B of returning to the U.S.
+A student who previously attended the University of Washington’s Seattle campus and intends to return to Seattle to resume their studies is considered a returning student.
+Learn more by watching our Returning Students Video Series, which takes you through an overview and pathways A and B of returning to the U.S.

 General Information